josephmjoy/robotics/python_robotutils/NOTES.md

 ## February 10, 2018B JMJ: PrettyPrinter objects are very powerful, along with vars
 `pprint.PrettyPrinter` objects, including the default object `pprint.pprint` are much more powerful than I first thought.
 Some of the things you can do:
-- get the formatted output as a string using `pformat`
+- get the formatted output as a string using `pprint.pformat`
 - check if the object is readable (can be used to reconstruct the object entirely) or is recursive (has cycles, which it detects)
 - can print compactly (small attributes packed into a single single)